Sunil-Hegde/AudioSync/README.md

 - Uses UDP multicast for low-latency packet transfer
 - Real-time playback synchronization using custom NTP-like protocol
 - Uses PortAudio for real-time audio processing and playback
+- Multiple users can join the stream mid-way and still stay in-sync.

 ## Technical Stack